WebAssembly/spec/interpreter/README.md

 The last invocation produces an equivalent, self-contained JavaScript test file.
 The flag `-h` can be used to omit the test harness from the converted file;
 it then is the client's responsibility to provide versions of the necessary functions.
-By default, the generated script will require `assert_soft_invalid` (see below) to detect validation failures.
-Use the `-us` flag ("unchecked soft") to deactivate these assertions to run on implementations that do not validate dead code.
+By default, the generated script will not require `assert_soft_invalid` (see below) to detect validation failures.
+Use the `-c` flag ("checked hard") to activate these assertions for full validity checks.

 #### Command Line Expressions